SBA Loans: What Are They and How to Apply

 Step 4: Gather the Documents

 Now that you’ve decided on where you will be applying, you can start collecting the documents needed to complete your application.
 The documents you need will vary according to the policies of the lending institution, although virtually all lenders will ask for the following standard items:

 - Business debt schedule

 No matter where you choose to apply, you should never show up empty-handed.
 This applies to both in-person lending from your local bank branch, or entirely online loan applications.

 Since every lender is assuming some degree of risk when lending to you, they will want you to verify your business’s financial standing and authenticate your ownership of the business.

 The permits and licenses that you must present as part of your application file will vary by state.
-For your convenience, you can check out this SBA guide to licenses and permits to find out which federal and state-level licenses and permits are required for small businesses.

 Step 5: File the Application